How to care for your products

 We reccomend using a leather protection cream regularly to alleviate associated issues with drying and cracking.
 Routine cleaning involves dusting regularly with a soft cloth or with a vacuum cleaner head designed for soft furnishings.

-A leather protection cream should be used regularly to alleviate associated issues with drying and cracking.
-Routine cleaning involves dusting regularly with a soft cloth or with a special vacuum cleaner device.
 Where necessary, wipe with a slightly damp soft cloth or sponge.
-Liquids, and other substances accidentally dropped on the leather, should be removed immediately by dabbing lightly (never rub too hard.) with a damp sponge until they have been completely eliminated.
-Once eliminated, dry with a soft clean white cloth.
+Liquids, and other substances accidentally dropped on the leather, should be wiped and dried immediately by dabbing lightly, avoid rubbing as this can cause friction on the leather.
+Dry with a soft clean cloth.
 Avoid the use of solvents or alcohol at all times as this will often alter the appearance of the leather.

 Regular maintenance involves fluffing the seat, back and loose cushions using gentle force applied with an open hand.
 This should be carried out on a weekly basis.
 To remove dust, use the textile brush connection on your vacuum cleaner after setting the suction to the lowest setting.
 For general stains, act immediately by dabbing the affected area thoroughly with a clean white cloth.
 For heavier stains, a slightly damp cloth with a minimal amount of natural soap can be used.
 Do not use any products containing bleach on fabric.
 In case of stubborn stains we recommend the use of a reputable mobile cleaning service.